To be eligible for a Postgraduate Loan you must meet certain criteria. We will consider the following:

 - you’ve normally lived in the European Economic Area (EEA) or Switzerland for the past three years;

-- you’ll be studying at a university in Wales.
+- you’ll be studying at a university or college in Wales.

 You could also be eligible if you’re:

 - a refugee, or a relative of one,

 - granted stateless residency status (including any family members),

 - under humanitarian protection as a result of a failed application for asylum and living in Wales,